Bedrock-Data-Project/asemic-shared/Documentation/asemic-docs/1 get started/1 Introduction.md

 2. **User Events**: You should have tables containing user events, either stored in separate tables or in one consolidated table.

 3. **First Appearance Event**: One of your tables should have one row per user's first appearance in the system.

+4. **Activity Event**: One of your tables should have at least one row per user per day when they are active.

 While Asemic is flexible in terms of data structure, having a well-organized event schema will make the integration process smoother.
 Consider the following: